Hank Garrett

-Hank Garrett (born Henry Greenberg Cohen Sandler Weinblatt; October 26, 1931) is an American actor, comedian, author, speaker, teacher, mixed martial artist and retired professional wrestler best known for the television role of Officer Nicholson on Car 54, Where Are You?
+Hank Garrett (born Henry Greenberg Cohen Sandler Weinblatt; October 26, 1931) is an American actor, comedian, author, speaker, teacher, mixed martial artist and retired professional wrestler (alleged) best known for the television role of Officer Nicholson on Car 54, Where Are You?

 Early life and career

 Garrett was born in Harlem, New York City, to Sam and Ida Greenberg, both Jewish Russian immigrants.
 His birth certificate lists his name as Henry Greenberg Cohen Sandler Weinblatt.
 Garrett began powerlifting, bodybuilding and karate as a means of self-protection in a rough neighborhood, starting at age 13.
 He was the 1958 winner of the Junior Olympic Powerlifting competition.
 This led to an extended stint (1957-66) in professional wrestling under the name of The Minnesota Farm Boy.

 His mother was worried that he was on a path toward delinquency and had Willie Bryant and Sammy Davis Jr. talk to him, and they got him a job as a "band boy".
 He would set up the music stands for a band at shows, he was paid $50 for his first day of work.
 He later worked at the club owned by Larry Storch.

-After several years in pro wrestling, Garrett turned to comedy and performed a regular routine in the Borscht Belt, using anecdotes from his childhood years in Harlem.
+After several years in pro wrestling, Garrett turned to comedy and performed a regular stand-up routine in the Borscht Belt, in which he used episodes from his Harlem childhood years.